husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/1-ros-introduction.md

 -   Rectangles represent topics

--   Big rectangles conntaining other elements represent namespace (shared part of the name)
+-   Big rectangles containing other elements represent namespace (shared part of the name)

 -   Arrows pointing from node to topic represent publication to this topic